rgeraldes24/solc/docs/installing-hyperion.rst

 .. _z3: https://github.com/Z3Prover/z3

 .. note::
-    Solidity versions prior to 0.5.10 can fail to correctly link against Boost versions 1.70+.
+    Hyperion versions prior to 0.5.10 can fail to correctly link against Boost versions 1.70+.
-    A possible workaround is to temporarily rename ``<Boost install path>/lib/cmake/Boost-1.70.0`` prior to running the cmake command to configure Solidity.
+    A possible workaround is to temporarily rename ``<Boost install path>/lib/cmake/Boost-1.70.0`` prior to running the cmake command to configure Hyperion.

     Starting from 0.5.10 linking against Boost 1.70+ should work without manual intervention.